learn-co-curriculum/react-hooks-redux-use-dispatch-lab/README.md

 # Using the useDispatch Hook Lab

+## Learning Goals

+- Dispatch an action using the `useDispatch` hook

-## Objectives
+## Overview

+In this application we will be building an application to keep track of our favorite restaurants.
+We will keep our `react` application separated from our `redux` store by using the `Provider` component.

 Use the `react-redux` library to connect the store to our `react` application.
 Utilize the `Provider` component to give your components access to the Redux store.
 Make sure to also implement `useDispatch()`.

-## Overview

-In this application we will be building an application to keep track of our favorite restaurants.
-We will keep our `react` application separated from our `redux` store by using the `Provider` component.

 ## Instructions